yonepv/java-app-sample/README.md

 This project to work on pipelines models.
 Specifically starting with AWS pipelines.

+This is a simple java application with a unit test.

 Prérequis:
 - AWS account
   - IAM: Role, policy